CoDaS-Lab/XAI_Melanoma_AppliedAI_Letters/README.md

 # XAI_Melanoma_AppliedAI_Letters
-Code for Applied AI paper
+Data and Code for the article "Evaluating perceptual and semantic interpretability of saliency methods: A case study of melanoma" in Applied AI Letters will be deposited here.